 Brisbane's oldest FM radio station 4ZZZ are heading into another Radiothon, where they go all out for their 10 day subscriber drive, asking listeners to become financial supporters of the station.

-In huge news for musicians, this year's prize list includes three BIGSOUND Purple Passes thanks to !
-Any band or solo artist who pays their subscription before August 30 will go in the running.
+In huge news for musicians, this year's prize list includes 4 x BIGSOUND Purple Passes thanks to QMusic!
+Any band or solo artist over the age of 18 who pays their subscription before midnight Sunday 18 August will go in the running.

 “50% of the stations operating revenue is raised in the next 10 days and (Radiothon) is vital for the station...it’s exciting but exhausting.
 It's really about communicating the value of community radio.”Grace Pashley

 4ZZZ Station Manager